Guppy16/pico-tts/README.md

 ---
 ## Sources

-### USB Driver
+### USB Driver issues with Windows
 - Use [Zadig](https://zadig.akeo.ie/) to install drivers for the RPi boot interface.
 This makes the flashing experience a LOT better!
 A thread on the [platform io forum](https://community.platformio.org/t/official-platformio-arduino-ide-support-for-the-raspberry-pi-pico-is-now-available/20792/9) goes in to more detail.
-[This thread[(https://community.platformio.org/t/raspberry-pi-pico-upload-problem/22809/7) also linked to this [github comment](https://github.com/platformio/platform-raspberrypi/issues/2#issuecomment-828586398) mentions to use Zadig.
+[This thread](https://community.platformio.org/t/raspberry-pi-pico-upload-problem/22809/7) also linked to this [github comment](https://github.com/platformio/platform-raspberrypi/issues/2#issuecomment-828586398) mentions to use Zadig.
+[This thread](https://github.com/raspberrypi/picotool/issues/20) also mentions an issue related to Windows not connectingto the Pico.

 ### Docs and Sample Implementation
 - [Pico SDK API Docs](https://raspberrypi.github.io/pico-sdk-doxygen/modules.html).
 Some quick links: [dma](https://raspberrypi.github.io/pico-sdk-doxygen/group__hardware__dma)
 - [Documentation on the Pico](https://www.raspberrypi.com/documentation/microcontrollers/?version=E0C9125B0D9B) incl spec, datasheets, [pinout](https://datasheets.raspberrypi.com/pico/Pico-R3-A4-Pinout.pdf), etc.
-- [Pico examples](https://github.com/raspberrypi/pico-examples) from the rpi github incl `dma/`.
+- [Pico examples](https://github.com/raspberrypi/pico-examples) from the rpi github incl `dma/`. [pwm led fade](https://github.com/raspberrypi/pico-examples/blob/master/pwm/led_fade/pwm_led_fade.c) motivated this repo's implementation.
 There's an interesting example on pairing an adc with dma [here](https://github.com/raspberrypi/pico-examples/blob/master/adc/dma_capture/dma_capture.c).
 Note that when viewing pico examples, they use `#include "pico/stdlib.h"`.
 This is *not* to be used in the *Arduino* framework! as explained in [this post](https://community.platformio.org/t/include-pico-stdlib-h-causes-errors/22997).

 - [PlatformIO Documentation on Pico](https://docs.platformio.org/en/stable/boards/raspberrypi/pico.html#board-raspberrypi-pico).
 It only mentions the Arduino framework, but more seem to be avaialable (see other links here).